 The special thing about mining Electroneum is how easy it is to get started.
 Unless you’re a coder, if you do a Google search about almost any other cryptocurrency mining, you’ll quickly get very confused by the instructions.

 The Electroneum team wanted to change this.
 They wanted to create a cryptocurrency that anyone could mine.
-This should lead to a more decentralized network and one that is stronger against network attack.
+This should lead to a more decentralized network, and one that is stronger against attacks.

 Thanks to the way that Electroneum has been designed, even mobile phones can mine it.
 It might only make the miner a few cents per day, but when you consider how many people in the world live on less than $2 a day, this can make a big difference.

 Note: ASIC stands for Application Specific Integrated Circuit.
 They’re special computer chips that have been designed for one task.
 In this case, mining cryptocurrencies.

 As mentioned, cryptocurrency miners earn rewards for verifying transactions.
 These are both the transaction fees, as well as a reward set by the code itself.

 The Electroneum mining reward goes to whichever miner (or pool of miners) solves a complex computer problem.
 If the reward is won by a pool, it is shared between that pool of users.
 As more and more miners start to attempt to solve this complex problem, they become more competitive.
 This means that it gets harder for each individual user to mine successfully.

 The current miner reward for Electroneum is 6,413.56 ETN, which is equal to $136 at today’s rate.